 The Mentoring Plan is signed by both mentor and fellow and subsequently reviewed and updated at each Mentoring Committee meeting.
 As the trainee progresses, the Mentoring Plan is revised and updated, making it a living document.

 Under the direction of the primary mentor, the Mentoring Committee oversees the trainee's

 professional development, provides career counseling, and facilitates academic job placement

 At the beginning of their initial research year, fellows will form a Mentoring Committee composed of three to five members.
 Once trainees select their primary mentor and possible secondary mentor, the mentor(s) and trainee, with input from Drs.
 Glenny or Curtis, identify the additional two to four members of their committee.
 A member of the committee may be outside the Division, particularly if the scholarly project involves collaboration with outside faculty.

 In addition to the mentor(s) and additional members, the committee must include one of the following: Robb Glenny, Randy Curtis or Mark Tonelli, who must be in attendance at each meeting.
-Consult with Leila Armas for Randy's availability, and Claire Jesse for Robb or Mark's availability.
+Consult with Leila Armas for Randy's availability, and the UW PCCM Admin Specialist for Robb Glenny or Mark Tonelli's availability.
 For fellows on the T32, either Robb or Randy should be on each committee.

 The fellow will meet with the Mentoring Committee at least once every six months to review and update all elements of the Mentoring Plan.
 Each committee meeting is summarized in minutes with an action plan written by the primary mentor and circulated to all committee members, including the trainee, for comment and approval